 Other artists, however, playfully work with more surreal and pop culture-centered themes: Industrial, ethereal, natural landscapes, urban jungles, mythical creatures, and anime and manga.
 Digital art and its surrounding community enabled the art world to explode into several new dimensions.

 Digital Art Requires Real Art Knowledge

-That’s because digital art is real art!
-In fact, learning how to draw digitally takes even more specialized knowledge than the traditional artist has.
+Learning how to draw digitally takes even more specialized knowledge than the traditional artist has.

 Similarly, people aren’t born knowing how to play an instrument.
 It’s not a natural skill, although some might have a higher inclination due to their interests and talents.
-Drawing, regardless of what medium you do it on, requires years of practice and a strong foundation in the universal art skills.
+Drawing, regardless of what medium you do it on, requires years of practice and a strong foundation in universal art skills.